LimePoint/opschain/docs/reference/actions.md

 end
 ```

-These actions can have prerequisites and initiate subsequent steps like normal actions however you must refer to them using the fully qualified action name:
+These actions can have prerequisites and initiate subsequent steps like normal actions:

 ```ruby
 city :melbourne do